What does fertility have to do with art? The incredibly intricate design behind the female body.

 I opted to do a deep cleanse before freezing my eggs.
 I stopped drinking alcohol, cut out all caffeine, started running again, and stayed as active as I could.
 I did everything I could to be in positive surroundings.
 I lost 5 lbs (a results from going off of birth control and not drinking), my skin was glowing, and I felt amazing.
-I began this cleanse in March with the intention of doing it for a month or two, but ended up having my retrieval until September so it lasted a lot longer than intended.
+I began this cleanse in March with the intention of doing it for a month or two, but it lasted for almost 6 months since I didn't have a "successful" retrieval until September.

 How Much Egg Freezing Costs

 Let's talk about this first.
 I don't usually divulge how much things cost, but I do feel it's important to share this information since I was completely in the dark about it.
 There wasn't a lot of documentation when I started researching the cost of "Ooctye Cryopreservation" -aka- egg freezing.
 Most of the articles I read quoted the process at around $6,000.
 The fertility package that I purchased was itself $7,000, and I was completely unaware that each round of medications would cost another $5,000-6,000 on top of that.
 In addition those costs, there are also Coordination of Care fees and fees for procedure anesthesia.
 There are also multiple supplements that you need to take during this time.
 On average, I was consuming 20-25 pills a day, average over $100/month.
 And don't forget about the initial testing fees.